brshood/1-specification-fhub-FHUB/README.md

 ### 10 Computer Science Student
 "I want to try getting into investments and probably even coding my own algorithm.
 There are a lot of news suppliers out there, but the moment I read "Egypt Plans Eurobond Sales After Cash Infusion Averts Crisis", I dropped my phone and I needed something that I can understand.
 I don't want to constantly use chatgpt to explain to me what's going on"

-where [type of user], [some goal] and [some reason] are replaced with appropriate values.
-Keep them small and written in non-technical language that the type of user would use.

 ## Activity Diagrams

 ![UML Activity Diagram for CS Student User Story](images/UML_1.png)